-Here are a few tips for recording and speaking:
+Here are a few more tips on recording and speaking:

 - Record your episodes standing up.
-When standing, breathing air can flow better and the larynx and diaphragm are more flexible.
+Standing allows the air to flow better and the larynx and diaphragm are more flexible.

 - Try to speak as freely as possible and be yourself.